ccslakey/rave/README.md

 -Profiles will improve that
 -Profiles a user can edit (their own only)
 -Get a new RGB controller
--SAVE raves to DB: this will require mapping out the 		table into a DB-friendly state -Underscore templates
--Heroku issues with logging in
+-SAVE raves to DB: this will require mapping out the table into a DB-friendly state. **IMPORTANT** -Underscore templates to serve everything up in a single page app -Heroku issues with logging in
 -Web sockets chat